vatsalagrawal6991/Neural-Network-Library-C/README.md

 45. Relu modified is when derivative and original value is divided by 100000
 46. Python gives nan for relu of MSE.
 Thus no plot for it

+Result
+1) I have made an MLP Neural Network Library that performs all significant functions like any other MLP Library
+2) The library works similar to as sklearn library in neural network
+3) I have implemented it with random weight and bias initialization with srand.
+So each time we run, we may get a different answer.
+4) Gradient vanishing Problem can be seen in high no of layers
+5) Relu may not work correctly because of value overflow, so a possible way is to limit the range of relu by dividing its answer by some fixed quantity.
+This changes its derivative part also.
+6) Suppose we divide relu +ve part with x; then its derivatives will also be divided by x because the derivative of f(y) = y/x is 1/x
+7) Softmax is used as an output activation function in my classifier
+8) The output function can be changed also
+9) The identity function is used as output activation function in Regression
+10) MSE is checked by the regression data model, and Cross entropy is checked by the Classification model
+11) I have implemented three types of gradient backpropagation methods – basic, stochastic, and Batch.
+Best performance is seen in basic
+12) Batch also gives optimal performance if the Batch is chosen wisely.
+13) As mentioned above, I have implemented two ways of error checking (loss function) -MSE and cross-entropy
+14) Logistic activation function is good as output activation function, but it sometimes results in gradient vanishing for less no of layers also.
+15) Tanh is found to be best in all cases.
+16) Performance on many runs of python scikit learn, and my c neural network is found to be the same for any data set.
+17) For small input and less complex data set, the accuracy level reaches 100%.
+18) Nan occurs in relu because of the number exceeding the range of double.